-Examples of secured loans include mortgages, home equity loans, home equity lines of credit and car loans.
+Examples of secured loans include cash out mortgage refinancing, home equity loans, or home equity lines of credit (HELOCs).

-Believe it or not, home equity loans can be a lending tool for students pursuing higher education.
+Believe it or not, home equity loans may be a lending tool for students pursuing higher education.
 While student loans carry relatively low interest rates, you may be able to secure an equally low (or lower) rate by using a home equity loan, so long as you meet certain lending criteria.
-Discover Home Loans, in particular, has rates starting at 3.99%.* In addition, Discover Home Loans doesn’t charge application, origination, or appraisal fees, and no cash is required at closing.

 Take advantage of the benefits of a secured loan by planning ahead and beginning the application process early.

 The second category of loans offered by private banks and institutions is the unsecured loan.
 Unsecured loans do not require the borrower to provide any assets or collateral in exchange for the loan.
-Obtaining an unsecured loan rests solely on your creditworthiness.
+Obtaining an unsecured loan rests on your credit profile and personal financial details such as your income, credit score, and debt-to-income (DTI) ratio.
 Most educational loans are unsecured loans.
-Small personal loans are also usually unsecured.

-If you obtain an unsecured loan from the government, you will likely be assigned an interest rate set by Congress during that time.
-However, if you get an unsecured loan from a private bank, your interest rate will depend on your credit score and borrower’s profile.
+If you obtain an unsecured loan from the government, you will likely be assigned an interest rate that was set by Congress during that time.
+However, if you get an unsecured loan from a private bank, your interest rate will depend on your credit score and borrower profile.

 Unsecured loans are good options for students who lack the assets or collateral necessary to obtain a secured loan.
-Most students can easily obtain unsecured student loans, and when required, can leverage the assistance of a co-signer to get the funds they need to pay for school.
+Most students seeking a way to finance their education can obtain unsecured student loans, and when required, may be able to leverage the assistance of a co-signer to get the funds they need to pay for school.

-While lenders can repossess the collateral you provide for secured loans, if your guarantee doesn’t cover the borrowed amount, lenders can pursue any remaining debt in court.
+While lenders may repossess the collateral you provide for secured loans, if your guarantee doesn’t cover the borrowed amount, lenders may be able to pursue any remaining debt in court.
 The same goes for unsecured loans.

-Realistically, secured and unsecured loans are not necessarily good or bad.
-They are different.
+In reality, secured and unsecured loans are not necessarily good or bad.
+They are just different.
 The most important thing for you to consider is how the features and benefits of each category of loans will affect you.